 Private schools offer either the GCE A Level (the most common UK qualification used for university entry) or the International A Level – and sometimes both within the same school.
 Those with higher numbers of students from the UK tend to offer the GCE A Level.
 Those whose demographic is more international tend to offer International A Levels, which are offered by exam boards including EdExcel and Cambridge.

-The IBDP and IBCP are only offered by private schools who have been authorised by the International Baccalaureate Organisation (IBO).
+The IBDP and IBCP are offered by both private and state schools who have been authorised by the International Baccalaureate Organisation (IBO).
 In May 2020, 4,500 students completed the IBDP in the UK.

 There are five full IB schools offering all three programmes including the IB Primary Years (PYP) and Middle Years Programmes (MYP), and the (IBDP).
 The IB's three programmes were not actually designed as a continuum.
 Each is a standalone framework and curriculum, developed at different times and stages of the IB's evolution.
 Increasingly, the IB organisation is moving to provide an overarching framework for children from 11 through to 19.
 Even with this, however, it is not necessary, or even usual for a school to offer all programmes.